ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 ### `kubectl`'s most recent version

 Since `kubectl` is the official tool for handling Kubernetes clusters, it's kept up with the Kubernetes distribution.
-As I have already indicated a bit earlier, check [this Kubernetes `stable.txt` file](https://dl.k8s.io/release/stable.txt).
+As it has been already indicated a bit earlier, check [this Kubernetes `stable.txt` file](https://dl.k8s.io/release/stable.txt).
 It says `v1.35.1` at the moment of typing this, so that is also the version of `kubectl` this guide will upgrade to.

 ### Deployed apps' current version